 - Sometimes, companies cannot afford to enter the financial market due to stringent rules and regulations.
 They are unable to set-up resources that need continuous monitoring and compliance check procedure.

 - The investors can lose their money due to the non-availability of information or due to unawareness.

 - The companies can become more profit-driven rather than investor driven company.
 It’s very important that the Board of Directors take decisions taking into consideration all its stakeholders and avoid exploiting the use of investors’ money for their own profit.

-Even after independent regulatory body and various banks and financial institutions regulating the financial market, there is instability in terms of price and rate fluctuations and certain cases of fraud have come up which calls for more speculation and strong policies by these bodies.
+Even after independent regulatory bodies and various banks and financial institutions regulating the financial market, there is instability in terms of price and rate fluctuations and certain cases of fraud have come up which calls for more speculation and strong policies by these bodies.

 The transparency provided by financial markets helps us decide how and where to invest our money.
 It can accommodate the risk and investment for small or big investors, long term or short term investors, big companies, or small companies.
 A strong market boosts the economy by helping the government circulate money in the country as and when required and also opens up opportunities for various sectors to grow.

 This has been a guide to what is the financial market.
 Here we discuss types of the financial market which include the money market, capital market, spot market, etc along with its advantages and disadvantages.
 You can learn more about financing from the following articles –